yaourdt/rastertotpcl/README.md

 ### 2.1 DEB Package (Debian/Ubuntu)

 DEB packages are available for Debian, Ubuntu, and derivative distributions.
-The DEB package includes a systemd service for automatic startup at boot.
+The DEB package includes a systemd service that is automatically enabled and started during installation.

 **Installation:**